edwinbulter/quote-lambda-tf/doc/ECS-20-user-likes-migration.md

 3. ✅ Test all endpoints with authenticated requests
 4. ✅ Verify DynamoDB tables are working correctly

-### Phase 5: Frontend Updates 🔜 PENDING
+### Phase 5: Frontend Updates ✅ COMPLETED
-1. Update frontend to use new API endpoints
+1. ✅ Update frontend to use new API endpoints (POST for /like, authentication headers for /liked)
-2. Add unlike functionality to UI
+2. 🔜 Add unlike functionality to UI (future enhancement)
-3. Display like counts per quote
+3. 🔜 Display like counts per quote (future enhancement)
-4. Test end-to-end functionality
+4. ✅ Test end-to-end functionality

 ### Phase 6: Cleanup (Optional)
 1. Remove old `likes` attribute from existing DynamoDB records (won't affect functionality if left)